cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 There are a few things that we should remark here:

 - The `extensions` variable is a list of extensions that we want to include in the image.
-In our recipe we are using `pg_vector`, but you can add any other extension you want.
+In our recipe we are using `pgvector`.
+But you can add any other extension you want.
 - The `dockerfile-inline` variable contains our Dockerfile definition, which cannot be used remotely.
 We will explain more about this later.
-- The `target` and the `tgt` have the same name, you can use whatever you want here as a name
+- The `target` and the `tgt` have the same name.
+You can use whatever you want here as a name.
-- The `pgVersion` variable is a list that contains basically the MAJOR.MINOR version of PostgreSQL
+- The `pgVersion` variable is a list that contains basically the MAJOR.MINOR version of PostgreSQL.
-- The `name` is the name that we will use later to refer to one element of the matrix that we created
+- The `name` is the name that we will use later to refer to one element of the matrix that we created.
 - The variable `args` lists all the arguments passed to the Dockerfile.
 We will talk more about this later.
 - The function `getExtensionsString()` is inherited from the Bake file that we reference in the [Ingredients](#ingredients) section